lfortran/lfortran/doc/src/asr/programming_generics.md

 ```fortran
 instantiate array_t(integer, add_element_integer, set_to_zero_integer), &
   only: array_sum_integer => array_sum, array_avg_integer => array_avg

 instantiate array_t(real, add_element_real, set_to_zero_real), &
   only: array_sum_real => array_sum, array_avg_real => array_avg
 ```

 ### Without Template

 The template notation can be cumbersome for defining a single generic function.
-To help, LFortran also supports a simpler syntax for declaring generic functions without having to declare an enclosing template.
+To alleviate this, LFortran also supports a simpler syntax for declaring generic functions without having to declare an enclosing template.
 For example, our running `array_sum` example can be written as follows in the simpler syntax:

 ```fortran
 function generic_sum {T, add_element, set_to_zero} (arr) result(r)